 Custom Design of A Miniature Incubator /Chamber for Automated Upright Microscope BMU450A

-Here we describe how to make a custom miniature incubator or chamber for an upright automated biological/industrial microscope.
-The chamber allows control of temperature in the base, lid and objective lens, humidity and CO2/O2 and most importantly scanning a big area of a sample such as one or two 35mm petri-dishes, chamber slides and so on, in automated mode while the chamber is fully closed.
+Here we describe how to make a custom miniature incubator or chamber for an upright automated/manual biological/industrial microscope.
+The chamber allows control of temperature in the base, lid and objective lens, cooling and/or heating, humidity and CO2/O2 and most importantly scanning a big area of a sample such as one or two 35mm petri-dishes, well plate, chamber slides and so on, in an automated mode while the chamber is fully closed.
 Here we discuss some challenges during the development in terms of how to fit this chamber to the microscope and meet all requirements of having a closed chamber for a motorized stage.SKU: n/a

 Why do you need a live cell imaging chamber?

 A live cell imaging chamber is in fact a miniaturized version of an incubator which can be mounted on top of the stage of a microscope while capturing the events occur for your cells.
 If you plan to do long-term live cell imaging, you would definitely need such a chamber which provides the humidity and gas for your cells and also keeps the temperature in an optimum value.
 Thus, three parameters of temperature, gas (CO2, O2 and N2) and humidity need to be controlled as in most of the cases very precisely.